-- Students in the first quarter - Students will be informed of program closure. - o If closure is announced mid-quarter students will be allowed to complete MLT courses. - Students will be counseled regarding alternative CPTC majors or transfer to another college. - Students in the second quarter - Students will be informed of program closure. - o If closure is announced mid-quarter students will be allowed to complete MLT courses. - Students will be counseled as to alternative CPTC majors. - Students will be assisted in applying to other local MLT programs. - Students in the third quarter - Students will be informed of program closure. - o If closure is announced mid-quarter students will be allowed to complete MLT courses. - MLT faculty will work with clinical sites and other community colleges to facilitate completion of the clinical practicum. - Students in the fourth quarter - Students will be informed of program closure. - If closure is announced mid-quarter students will be allowed to complete the clinical practicum. - A college official will be designated to clear students applying for the certification exam.
+- o Students will be informed of program closure. - o If closure is announced mid-quarter students will be allowed to complete MLT courses. - First quarter students will be counseled regarding alternative CPTC majors or transfer to another college. - Second quarter students - o Students will be counseled as to alternative CPTC majors. - o Students will be assisted in applying to other local MLT programs. - Third quarter students MLT faculty will work with clinical sites and other community colleges to facilitate completion of the clinical practicum. - Fourth quarter students - MLT faculty will work with clinical sites and other community colleges to facilitate completion of the clinical practicum. - A college official will be designated to clear students applying for the certification exam.